Really-Simple-Plugins/wp-consent-level-api/readme.txt

 = Does usage of this API prevent third party cookies from being set? = Primary this API is aimed at compliant setting of first party cookies by WordPress plugins.
 If such a plugin triggers for example Facebook, usage of this API will be of help.
-If a user embeds a facebook iframe, a cookie blocker is need that initially disables the iframe and or scripts.
+If a user embeds a facebook iframe, a cookie blocker is needed that initially disables the iframe and or scripts.

 Third party scripts have to blocked by a cookie blocking functionality in a consent management plugin.
 To do this in core would be to intrusive, and is also not applicable to all users: only users with visitors in opt in regions